 Artist can make only one collage a day, resisting desire to over-create and pressure to over-produce.
 The size of each day’s collage can however vary (there is no limit to the scale).

-Each day the collage under the glass cabinet is replaced with the new one (like changing of the guards).
-The photo of the day’s collage (sitting in the cabinet) is taken by the artist (polaroid style photo) then printed with date and time that corresponds to the exact moment the collage is placed under the cabinet.
+Each day the collage under the glass cabinet is replaced with a new one (like changing of the guards).
+The photo of the day’s collage (sitting in the cabinet) is taken by the artist, then printed with the time and date corresponding to the exact moment the collage is placed under the cabinet.

 During 14 days of the residency a video camera is stationed in the room to record the process (this camera can be moved around if and whenever the artist and / or the curator desire).
 The recorded video functions as the documentation of the process.